nic-vo/nv-portfolio/data/other/md/DrumMachine.md

 ### Conclusion

-Hopefully I can seamlesslly add sounds to this Drum Machine in the future by taking advantage of server-side prop checking via Next.js.
+Hopefully I can seamlessly add sounds to this Drum Machine in the future by taking advantage of server-side prop checking via Next.js.
 I also think I need to add some event listeners to account for when `<sound>` `src` changes for each pad.